Canon Canonflex: The first Canon SLR camera

-The Canonflex was introduced in May, 1959 by Canon of Tokyo, Japan.
-It is Canon's first 35 mm single-lens reflex camera.
+The Canonflex was introduced in May, 1959 by Canon of Tokyo, Japan as their first 35 mm single-lens reflex camera.
+By the time the Canonflex released, there were already eight competing SLR cameras on the market.
 Its standard lens is the Super-Canomatic R 50mm f/1.8, using the first version of Canon's breech-lock manual-focus lens mount, the R lens mount, which would evolve into the Canon FL and Canon FD lens mounts over the next three decades.
 The Super-Canomatic lens features fully automatic aperture operation, using two internal connections.
 Canomatic and R-series lenses use semi-automatic or manual diaphragms.
 Though the breech-lock mount itself remained unchanged until the introduction of the EF lenses for EOS autofocus cameras in the late 1980s, the actuating levers of the Canomatic or R-series lenses operate differently from their FL and FD descendants.

-The Canonflex RP was inspired to an extent by the company's rangefinder camera models.
+The Canonflex was inspired to an extent by the company's rangefinder camera models.
 It has a wind-on lever on the camera's base operated by the left middle finger.
 This aided rapid shutter release but hindered tripod mounting and rendered the leather case unwieldy.
 At the right-hand camera front is a wide accessory shoe taking a selenium exposure meter, which couples to the shutter speed dial.
-The camera stayed in production for one year before it was replaced by the Canonflex R2000, adding the 1/2000 sec. shutter speed and the thumb operated wind on operation.
+The camera stayed in production for one year before it was replaced by the Canonflex R2000.

+Canonflex RP, R2000, & RM

+Canonflex RP

+Released in September, 1960, the RP was Canon's budget version of the original Canonflex.

+The RP had many of the same features as the original, but with a few notable differences: